For descriptions of schools and structures see Types of schools and year levels

 (a) whether the school is a single sex or co-educational school:

-(b) whether the school is an ordinary State school, a Kura Kaupapa Maori, a designated character school, a State integrated school, or a special school:
+(b) whether the school is an ordinary State school, a Kura Kaupapa Maori, a designated character school, a State integrated school, or a specialist school:

 (c) whether the school is a primary, intermediate, secondary, composite, or area school